linux-nvme/nvme-cli/doc/libnvme.rst

 ``bool rae``
   Retain asynchronous events

-``struct nvme_ns_list * log``
+``struct nvme_ns_list *ns_log``
-  *undescribed*
+  User address to store the log page

 **Description**

-This log page is used to describe namespaces attached to this controller that have changed since the last time the namespace was identified, been added, or deleted.
+This log page describes namespaces attached to this controller that have changed since the last time the namespace was identified, been added, or deleted.

 **Return**